-Aduna brings African superfoods from village to shelf, creating sustainable livelihoods for rural producers.
-Through our baobab fruit supply chain, over 1,800 women in Upper East Ghana and Centre-Sud Burkina Faso are receiving life-changing incomes.
-Here is the story of just one of these women, Elizabeth Woebedi.
+Aduna brings African superfoods from village to shelf, creating sustainable livelihoods for producers.
+Through our baobab fruit supply chain, over 2,300 women in Upper East Ghana and Centre-Sud Burkina Faso are receiving sustainable incomes.
+Here is the story of one of these women, Elizabeth Woebedi.

 Married.
 7 kids.
 Baobab Producer, Farmer and Dressmaker.
 Kayilo, Ghana.